vplasencialozano/RyanairTest/README.md

 ## Final notes:

-- I have used "Thread.sleep" because I have some problems waiting for loading some components
+* I have used "Thread.sleep" because I have some problems waiting for loading some components
-- This proyect was develpoment on Windows and for Chrome, but should be fine to run on Mac
+* This project was development on Windows and for Chrome, but should be fine to run on Mac